moxicom/MosPolyAssistant/README.md

 ## Available commands
 - /reg (Availability - all) - Starting user registration.
 - /start (Availability - all) - beginning of interaction with the bot.
 Greeting the user, in case of administrator rights, launching the admin keyboard
 - /help (Availability - all) - Showing all available functionality.
-Depends on the user's rights. (🔴Currently not implemented)
+Depends on the user's rights. (🔴Currently work only for admin)
 - /get_tags (Availability - all) - Showing all existing tags.
 - /get_message (Availability - all) - Search for a message by id.